jimroxodezi/jimroxodezi/README.md

 I'm Jimrox Odezi.

-- I’m currently learning C, C++, golang and a few other technologies.
+- I love to work with C, C++, golang and a few other technologies.
-- I'm quite familiar with python, javascript, golang, etc.
-- I love backend engineering, low-level and systems programming.
+- I love low-level and systems programming, compilers, high performance computing cuda and even backend and distributed systems.
 - I’m looking to collaborate on open source projects